 Care was also taken to avoid disturbing nesting petrels and other wildlife species.
 The endangered petrels dig into cinder to make burrows for nesting.
-Incubation of fledglings was underway and all efforts were made to avoid active nests.
+Even though the petrels were not nesting at the time of the sampling, efforts were made to avoid known burrows.
 Pitfall traps are placed below ground and covered with a heavy cap rock.
 This makes it very unlikely that petrels could access the traps.